openhab/openhab-addons/bundles/org.openhab.binding.broadlinkthermostat/README.md

 # Broadlink Thermostat Binding

 The binding integrates devices based on Broadlinkthermostat controllers.
-As the binding uses the [broadlinkthermostat-java-api](https://github.com/mob41/broadlinkthermostat-java-api), theoretically all devices supported by the api can be integrated with this binding.
+As the binding uses the [broadlinkt-java-api](https://github.com/mob41/broadlinkt-java-api), theoretically all devices supported by the api can be integrated with this binding.

-*Note:* So far only the Floureon Thermostat has been tested!

 ## Supported Things